- Required Tools

 Adjusting or tightening of a bike chain is a right of passage to every bike owner.
 Bike chains will at one time become loose, and you’ll need to re-tighten them.

-Fortunately, we have provided you with a step-by-step guide on how to go about it.
+Fortunately, for How To Tighten Bike Chain we have found a video for you with a step-by-step guide on how to go about it.